jamesu/railscollab/INSTALL.markdown

 Firstly, a word of warning.
 You will need a command prompt or terminal open in order to install RailsCollab.

-It would also be advisable to get yourself up to scratch with the finer details of Ruby on Rails deployment, especially if you are not planning on deploying using Phusion Passenger.
+It would also be advisable to get yourself up to scratch with the finer details of Ruby on Rails deployment.

 ## Requirements

-RailsCollab requires Ruby 1.9.2 or later.
-There is no support for Ruby 1.8.x.
+RailsCollab currently uses Rails 7, so be sure to use an appropriate version of ruby.

 To install all required gems, simply run the following: